 LEGIO VI VICTRIX COHORS II CIMBRIA

 Legio VI Victrix Cohors II Cimbria is a Roman Reenactment group in Scandinavia.
-With members from Denmark and Sweden.
+With members from Denmark, Sweden and Germany.
 We reenact the life in the roman legions in the late first century, and intermediate the life in the Roman Empire and the relations to the regions north of Germania Inferior, the Cimbrian peninsula and Isles, as the romans called these regions.

 For us, there is a forgotten story to be told.